 Pour in the melted butter and stir until combined.

 Divide batter among 12 muffin cups.
+I like to fill my 1/4-cup measure generously with batter and use it as a scoop.
 Bake 10-12 minutes, until a tester comes out clean.
 Remove to a rack to cool slightly before serving, or cool completely and keep for up to a day or two.